cyborgoat/tech-reservoir/tech-blog/machine-learning/som.md

 ### advantage

--SOM imposes the neighbor relationship on the cluster centroid, which is conducive to the interpretation of the clustering results
+- SOM imposes the neighbor relationship on the cluster centroid, which is conducive to the interpretation of the clustering results
--With dimensionality reduction function
+- With dimensionality reduction function
--Strong visualization
+- Strong visualization
--Self-organization ability
+- Self-organization ability
--Unsupervised learning
+- Unsupervised learning
--Keep topology information
+- Keep topology information

 ### shortcoming

--The main disadvantage of SOM is that the algorithm requires neuron weights to be necessary and sufficient to cluster the input.
+- The main disadvantage of SOM is that the algorithm requires neuron weights to be necessary and sufficient to cluster the input.
 If SOM provides too little or too much information in the weight layer, it will have a greater impact on the result
--Need to define domain function
+- Need to define domain function
--SOM lacks a specific objective function
+- SOM lacks a specific objective function
--A SOM cluster usually does not correspond to a single natural thickness, and there may be merging and splitting of natural clusters
+- A SOM cluster usually does not correspond to a single natural thickness, and there may be merging and splitting of natural clusters
--SOM does not guarantee convergence
+- SOM does not guarantee convergence